optimagic-dev/optimagic/docs/source/inference/bootstrap.rst

 The bias-corrected **"bc"** bootstrap confidence interval addresses the issue of biased estimators.
 This problem is often present when estimating nonlinear models.
-Econometric details are discussed in section 10.17 of :cite:`Hansen2019`.
+Econometric details are discussed in section 10.17 of Hansen.
 Let

 .. math:: p^* = \frac{1}{B} \sum_{b=1}^B 1(\hat{\theta}_b^* \leq \hat{\theta})